Codium-ai/codiumai-jetbrains-release/README.md

 2. Once you confirm the activation you should be able to generate tests right away.

-3. Open existing Python file or write a new Python class/function and press the "Generate Tests" on top of the class/function.
+3. Open existing file or write a new class/function and press the "Generate Tests" on top of the class/function.

 4. A new tab will open in your PyCharm with the generated tests, along with your code analysis, test plan, and test code.